Will AI Replace Musicians and Singers? Live Performance Sits at 3% Automation — The Stage Is Yours

 Production Changes, Performance Does Not

 There are approximately 58,000 musicians and singers employed today, earning a median salary of $46,000.
-[Fact] BLS projects +3% growth through 2034.
-[Fact] That positive growth in a low-wage creative field is significant.
+[Fact] According to the U.S. Bureau of Labor Statistics, employment of musicians and singers is projected to grow 1% from 2024 to 2034, with about 19,400 openings each year — most of those openings coming from the need to replace workers who leave the occupation.
+[Fact] That continued positive growth in a low-wage creative field is significant.
 It means the demand for live music and human musical performance is holding steady even as AI floods the market with generated audio content.
+The pattern matches what international labor researchers observe: the OECD's analysis of AI and creative work finds that while AI delivers efficiency gains in tasks like visual rendering, it "does not yet fully substitute for human involvement in strategic decision making, interpersonal communication, or creative processes".
+[Fact]

 By 2028, overall exposure is projected to reach 31% with automation risk at 24%.
 [Estimate] The increase comes almost entirely from the production and composition side.
 Live performance risk barely moves.